Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

-These moments are selected to determine the various components of our model.
-While as described above all moments are used jointly in the estimation procedure, we can nonetheless provide some heuristic arguments for how these various moments aide identification.
-The information on average earnings in each period along with information on the proportion of individuals attending schooling by year in each track allows us to pin down the parameters of the wage component that determine the immediate pecuniary utility from working.
-Intuitively, the movements in aggregate wages across periods where people with more schooling enter the labor market allow us to identify the wage rewards to additional years of schooling.
-And, aggregate wages across periods where more high school graduates enter the labor market allow us to identify the wage rewards to a high school degree.
-Including the distribution of final years of schooling as an additional set of moments further allows recovering non-linearities in the wage-schooling relationship and associated bunching at specific degrees.\footnote{Note that we do not rely on the cross-sectional wage-schooling relationship directly in our estimation, as these moments usually suffer from problems related to endogeneity of schooling and sample selection bias.
-Using the distribution of final years of schooling and average earnings and choice shares by period, we can nonetheless recover the parameters of the wage-schooling relationship in a relatively flexible manner.} Similar arguments apply for the identification of wage rewards to additional years of labor market experience. \\
+While all parameter are identified jointly by all the moments, we provide some heuristic arguments for their identification.
+Wage parameters determine average wage returns to work choices across different states in the model.
+Changes in average wage moments as the composition of the work force changes over time is an important factor in the identification of wage returns.
+Intuitively, the movements in aggregate wages across periods where people with more schooling enter the labor market help to identify the wage rewards to additional years of schooling.
+And, aggregate wages across periods where more high school graduates enter the labor market help to identify the wage rewards to a high school degree.
+Including the distribution of final schooling level as an additional set of moments further allows recovering non-linearities in the wage-schooling relationship and associated bunching at specific degrees.\footnote{Note that we do not rely on the cross-sectional wage-schooling relationship directly in our estimation, as these moments usually suffer from problems related to endogeneity of schooling and sample selection bias.
+Using the distribution of final schooling levels and average earnings and choice shares by period, we can nonetheless recover the parameters of the wage-schooling relationship in a relatively flexible manner.} Similar arguments apply for the identification of wage rewards to additional years of labor market experience. \\